-Losing face is the process of you causing someone else to lose their reputation, loss of respect, or humiliation.
-In Vietnam, people care deeply about their reputations, respect and public humiliation as do most Asians.
+Losing face is the process of you causing someone else to lose their reputation, lose respect, or humiliation.
+In Vietnam, people care deeply about their reputations, respect, and public humiliation, as do most Asians.

-Any foreigner who visits Vietnam and rides a motorcycle or a bicycle on the streets here will understand that in Vietnam, traffic rules can just be a suggestion.
-It can be very common for the light to be red and the cars and motorcycle drivers will not stop on a red light, but instead, they go through the light.
+Any foreigner who visits Vietnam and rides a motorcycle or a bicycle on the streets here will understand that traffic rules can be a suggestion in Vietnam.
+It can be widespread for the light to be red, and the cars and motorcycle drivers will not stop at a red light; instead, they go through the light.

-For foreigners who have had the proper rules of the road drilled into them when they first learned to drive, this can be extremely frustrating.
-And some may even get upset as they had to suddenly severe out of the way to miss hitting someone who is going the wrong way.
-There is little point to getting upset by this as this is just the rules of the road in Vietnam and the way people drive.
+This can be extremely frustrating for foreigners who have the proper rules of the road drilled into them when they first learn to drive.
+And some may even get upset as they suddenly severe out of the way to miss hitting someone going the wrong way.
+There is little point in getting upset by this as this is just the rules of the road in Vietnam and how people drive.

-I was once at a market and a woman came up to me and grabbed both of my breasts with her hands.
+I was once at a market, and a woman came up to me and grabbed both of my breasts with her hands.
 In any other country, I would have cried sexual abuse.
-Though that was a bit of an extreme case, it is not uncommon for people to come up and touch you, touch your hand, or your arm.
+Though that was an extreme case, it is not uncommon for people to come up and touch you, your hand, or your arm.

-I was told by a Vietnamese that when foreigners see each other many times they will hug.
-Vietnamese do not hug each other so instead, they may grab you.
-I am not sure if pinching someone fits right into that reasoning, but just be aware this may happen and they probably do not mean offense but are either curious or not sure how to greet you.
+I was told by a Vietnamese that when foreigners see each other many times, they will hug.
+Vietnamese do not hug each other; instead, they may grab you.
+I am not sure if pinching someone fits right into that reasoning, but be aware this may happen, and they probably do not mean offense but are curious or unsure how to greet you.

 Vietnamese Can Be Blunt, Don’t Get Offended